-Renting a car while travelling abroad can be great option if you’re planning on travelling a lot, travelling with your family, or bringing a large amount of luggage.
-Depending on where you’re going, the process of renting a car can vary and in some cases, it can be complicated.
+Renting a car while travelling abroad can be a great option if you plan on travelling a lot, travelling with your family, or bringing a large amount of luggage.
+Depending on where you’re going, the process of renting a car can vary, and in some cases, it can be complicated.
 So it’s a good idea to be familiar with the different jargon and features before you arrive at your destination to rent a car.

 Choosing a Car Rental Company

 It is nearly always cheaper to book your rental car online before you go compared to purchasing it over the counter at the airport.
 There are many online comparison websites, such as Skyscanner, where you can compare car rental companies and find the most suitably priced option.

 It’s important to remember that when you’re comparing car companies, you should be comparing the features like-for-like.
 Some airlines in Ireland also offer discounts on car hire when you purchase flights from them, so check you’re ticket for deals.